Asphalt Shingle Roof Cost Guide (2024) • By Shingle Type & Roof Size

 3-Tab or Strip Shingles

-3-tab shingles are generally the lowest-tier, least expensive shingle lines.
+3-tab shingles are generally the lowest grade, bottom-tier, least expensive shingle lines.
 3-tab shingles are also called “strip shingles”.
 They have narrow cut-outs that make the shingle strip look like three smaller individual shingles (the “tabs” of the shingle).

 3-tab shingles consist of one single layer of shingle material: a fiberglass reinforcement mat sandwiched between two layers of asphalt with protective mineral granules on the top surface.